NunooFerreira/SOC-HomeLab-Cyber-Monitoring/README.md

 ## Attack Simulation Sequence

-The attack simulation followed a multi-step process mimicking real-world intrusion tactics:
+The attack simulation followed a multi-step process to mimick a real-world scenario:

 1. **Brute-Force RDP Attack:**
    - Used [Hydra](https://hackviser.com/tactics/tools/hydra) to launch a brute-force attack on the Windows 10 Workstation RDP service.
-   - This attack aimed to guess user credentials from a leaked user list.
+   - This attack aimed to guess user credentials from a leaked user list of the soc.lab domain.

 2. **Kerberoasting Attack:**
    - With access to the compromised workstation, [Impacket](https://github.com/fortra/impacket) was used to extract **Kerberos Ticket Granting Service (TGS) hashes** from the AD controller.